andresgutgon/nlp/README.md

 I got introduced to NLP in [this YouTuve playlist](https://www.youtube.com/playlist?list=PLLssT5z_DsK8HbD2sPcUIDfQ7zmBarMYv).
 Is a series of short introductory videos explaining the base concepts.

 ### NLTK Book (I'm here now)
-[nltk](http://nltk.org/) is a Python framewor to work with human language language.
+[nltk](http://nltk.org/) is a Python framework to work with human language language.
 They have [a book](http://www.nltk.org/book/) explaining the software and how it works

 ## NLTK (The software)
 To interact with this Python package I'm going to use a Docker image with latest Python and nltk + dependencies.
 This is how to build and open the playground